web3/web3.js/ISSUE_TEMPLATE.md

 Steps before creating an issue:

-1. I've read the documentation.
+1. I have read the documentation.
-2. I was looking for an solution on stackoverflow or something else.
+2. I was looking for an solution on stackoverflow or somewhere else.
-3. I was looking for an identical issue.
+3. I checked the issue list if an identical issue already exists.

 -->